baskerville/plato/doc/MANUAL.md

 - Cross (east arrow with the left hand, west arrow with the right hand): go back to the home screen.
 - Diamond (west arrow with the left hand, east arrow with the right hand): toggle the top and bottom bars.
+- Top left/right multi-corner: go to the previous/next annotation or highlight.

 ### Text Selection